Illinois Science Standards

-Students take on the role of Limnologists and study abiotic and biotic factors to determine water quality.
-Paddle our 34-foot canoe and use specialized tools to collect water samples and do chemical tests.
-Study watersheds and their impact on water quality while taking a one-mile walk around the lake.
-Students use the information gathered to formulate a solution to a lake water quality issue.
-Collect, identify and categorize the animal life in the lake to form a complete picture of overall water quality.
+Students take on the role of limnologists and study abiotic and biotic factors to form a complete picture of overall water quality of our lake.
+Weather permitting, they paddle our 34-foot canoe and use specialized tools to collect water samples and do chemical tests.
+Another station has students collect, identify and categorize the animal life in the lake to add to the bigger picture of water quality.
+Students also take a walk to learn how land uses impact water quality and then use the information to formulate a solution to a lake water quality issue.
+Waiver and release forms are required.

 Location: Independence Grove, Libertyville or Van Patten Woods, Wadsworth

 45 students, 6 adults/group maximum.